Long series on credit to the private non-financial sector

 Links to long series on credit to private non-financial sectors:

-In this update, total credit for the latest period (Q1 2014) for Norway and Luxembourg is estimated by applying the growth rate in bank credit between the previous and latest reporting periods.
+In this update, total credit for the latest period (Q2 2014) for Ireland is estimated by applying the growth rate in bank credit between the previous and latest reporting periods.

 - "How much does the private sector really borrow - a new database for total credit to the private non-financial sector", article from the BIS Quarterly Review, March 2013